jpdery/moobile-core-doc/Source/Component/Component.md

 ### didBecomeReady() {#didBecomeReady}

-Tells the component it has become part of the DOM document.
+Tells the component it has become part of the DOM.

 Override this method to provide your custom implementation.